cmaughan/JorvikScheme/README.md

 The implementation is split cleanly between tokenizing, parsing and interpreting.
 It might be useful if you're trying to understand how that typically works in practice.
 I make no claim that this is either fast, lean or complete!

 Unlike some implementations (such as Hay's), this interpereter uses linked lists of cells, instead of arrays.
-That means that for the most part it supports 'dotted pairs', and will print them as such.
+That means for the most part it supports 'dotted pairs', and will print them as such.
 To make it fast, it uses a custom allocator to for the cells, and they are reasonably small units of memory (32 bytes).
 They could be a little smaller with some effort too.

 The **tokenizer** just splits up the input into known tokens, such as '(', '5', 'define', etc.